Exploring Dominance and Submission: A Guide to Safe and Fun Play

 So, you’ve heard whispers about this thing called “D/s play,” and you’re curious, right?
 You may have seen it in movies, read about it in books, or stumbled across it online.
 “Fifty Shades of Grey,” anyone?

-Dominant/submissive sex, or D/s for short, is a type of sexual play that can be as simple or elaborate as you and your partner want.
+Dominant/submissive sex, or D/s for short, is a type of play that can be as simple or elaborate as you and your partner want.
 In this type of play, one person takes the dominant role (Dominant), and the other takes the submissive role (Submissive).
 This power exchange can add excitement, build trust, and deepen your connection.

 It can range from mild activities like light teasing and playful commands to more intense practices like bondage and impact play.
 The key is that everything is consensual, discussed in advance, and meant to be enjoyable for both parties.
 But first, let’s debunk some myths.